lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

     mkdir ~/gateware/sources/FPGA-design/script_support/HDL/BLINKY
     cp ~/export/gateware/blinky.v ~/gateware/sources/FPGA-design/script_support/HDL/BLINKY/

-Now, to add the tcl script to import this design for the CAPE scripts, we can export the script by right clicking on the HDL file in the Design Hierarchy and selecting “Export Component Description”.
+Now, to add the TCL script to import this design for the CAPE scripts, we can export the script by right-clicking on the HDL file in the Design Hierarchy and select ``Export Component Description``.

 .. figure:: images/libero-export-hdl.png
     :align: center